 Graduate Research Symposium

 Central Clinical School's (CCS) annual postgraduate symposium aims to improve the visibility of students and their research projects on a larger scale and celebrate their achievements.
-PhD students throughout the AMREP precinct (Baker IDI & Burnet Institutes and CCS) have the opportunity to explain their research to peers and colleagues.
+PhD students throughout the AMREP precinct (Baker & Burnet Institutes and CCS) have the opportunity to explain their research to peers and colleagues.
 By participating, they can foster collaborations, networking and a greater awareness of the AMREP based expertise and research.
 Students can make either oral and/or poster presentations, which are judged by a panel of senior academics and postdocs.
 Attractive monetary prizes are awarded for outstanding work.
 Download program (1.9 MB, pdf)

 Participate for your chance to win

 - Second place poster presentation: $200

 - Student raffle: $50